We are all witnesses of a revolution where building apps and websites becomes easier every single day.

 This app makes it easier than ever to copy a photo into your clipboard – with only one click.
 Then, you can paste the photo into any app and use it as a stock image for your article, infographic or social media post.

-It was built with the Electron framework that can be easily seen thanks to its faster performance and the frameless look unlike the browser experience.
-For many teams looking for better organization or more focused workspace, Slack Desktop is definitely the app to choose.
+It was built with the Electron framework that can be easily seen thanks to its faster performance and the frameless look, unlike the browser experience.
+For many teams looking for better organization or a more focused workspace, Slack for desktop is definitely the app to choose.

-Although Slack Desktop takes a hybrid approach, most of their assets and code are loaded remotely, combining the rendering engine from Chromium and the Node.js runtime and module system.
+Although Slack for desktop takes a hybrid approach, most of their assets and code are loaded remotely, combining the rendering engine from Chromium and the Node.js runtime and module system.

 Another one in the line of popular desktop apps using ElectronJS is WhatsApp – the most downloaded messenger app.

 Working less and providing more, Electron framework helped the WhatsApp developers to cover it all in single cost and wrap around the desktop experience of WhatsApp through a more streamlined and revolutionized framework – the Electron.

 In the end, there are many reasons to use create Electron JS apps for desktop.
 The most important one is obviously the fast transition to the desktop environment, allowing developers a seamlessly integrated experience.

 This article is a part of Handbook:Electron Development: A Quick Guide